stvnrynlds/stvnrynlds.github.io/_posts/2017-08-22-setting-up-camp-with-jekyll.markdown

 ---

-So here's the thing: it's easier, much easier, to think about doing something rather than _actually_ doing something.
+It's easier, _much easier_, to think than to do.
+For people who are lay

 It will always be infinitely cheaper and safer to do nothing.
 Nothing can't be critiqued.
 Nothing can't challenge you.
 Nothing can't fail.

-People have written books about this (probably, I haven't read them) and I bet some pretty passionate blog posts and maybe like a motivational poster too.

-This blog exists because I've caught myself believing that having ideas is an accomplishment, when it's really an opportunity that needs some inspection and (if it passes) some buy-in.
+I've caught myself believing that an idea is an accomplishment, but it's not.
+There is [literally](https://www.reddit.com/r/AppIdeas/) no shortage of ideas.

 [Creativity is a habit](http://a.co/fMUJYmc) (I haven't finished that book either but it's probably good) and at least if I get this down I will have one good habit.